Kevyn Andreyasn: Hey, when you want something done right, do it yourself.

 - In the Jackie Chan Adventures episode "J2: Revisited" Jade ends up in the future and runs into her future self, who had just been demoted from an agent to an office job.
 Through the course of the episode present-day Jade at first helps future Jade get fired from Section 13 before building up her confidence and reminding her of who she once was, which helps to get her old office job back.

-- The Star Trek animated episode "Yesteryear" involves Spock realizing that his "distant cousin" that helped him in the past was, in fact, himself.
+- In the Star Trek: The Animated Series episode "Yesteryear," Spock realizes that his "distant cousin" that helped him in the past was, in fact, himself.

 - In a subversion of the trope, however, he fails to accomplish everything he remembers his "distant cousin" doing, leading to a 'present' that's slightly worse than he remembers it.
 His childhood pet is fatally injured in the attack he saved himself from.